-Follow the steps below to ingest your migration set from the Content Transfer Tool:
+Follow the steps below to ingest your migration set using the Cloud Acceleration Manager:

 Go to Cloud Acceleration Manager.
-Click on your project card and click on the Content Transfer card.
-Navigate to Ingestion Jobs and click on New Ingestion
+Click your project card and click the Content Transfer card.
+Navigate to Ingestion Jobs and click New Ingestion

-Review the ingestion checklist and ensure that all the steps have been completed.
-These are necessary steps to ensure a successful ingestion.
-You will be able to proceed to the Next step only if the checklist has been completed.
+Review the ingestion checklist and ensure that all the steps are completed.
+These steps are necessary to ensure a successful ingestion.
+Proceed to the Next step only if the checklist is completed.

-Provide the required information to create a new ingestion.
+Provide the required information to create an ingestion.

 If the target tier is

 Author, the author instance is shut down during the length of the ingestion and becomes unavailable to users (for example, authors or anyone performing maintenance).
 The reason is to protect the system, and prevent any changes which could either be lost or cause an ingestion conflict.
 Ensure that your team is aware of this fact.
 Also note that the environment appears hibernated during the author ingestion.